How to Find a Fantastic Packaging Designer

-Michael Sacca, former President of Crew and now head of Business Development at Dribbble, says that the best advice for someone seeking a designer is,
+Michael Sacca, former President of Crew and now VP of Product at Dribbble, says that the best advice for someone seeking a packaging designer is:

 “The more specific you can be with what you’re looking for the better.
 Inspiration and style examples go a long way.
 Having your brand assets and creative assets readily available also goes a long way to a smooth kickoff, allowing a designer to jump right into the project.

 Throughout the project, be ready to give quick feedback to keep it moving forward.
 Remember to be specific and direct with your feedback and what you’re expecting – it helps you get to a final product that much faster.”

 What to look for in a box designer

 Every good box designer will have a unique portfolio they’ll want to showcase.
 Keep in mind that even designers with amazing portfolios aren’t always the right fit for your project.

 Look for someone with packaging design experience, print or creating vector graphics.
 When you look through their portfolio, look for a variety of different projects.
 A box designer that can emulate more than one style of work may be better suited to creating your custom design.